heiskr/drab.css/README.md

 `<link rel="stylesheet" href="https://heiskr.com/drab.css/css/drab.css">`

+Also, you can use the `page` class to restrict the main portion of the page to a readable line length.

+See a plain HTML page [before](https://heiskr.com/drab.css/demo/before) and [after](https://heiskr.com/drab.css/demo/after).

 ## Goals

 - Bare minimum number of changes on top of `normalize.css`.
 - Almost no classes, just add boring style to basic HTML tags.

-Use the `page` class to restrict the main portion of the page to a readable line length.

 ## Changes